parallelchain-io/parallelchain-protocol/RPC.md

     /// This is `None` if the request specifies `!include_prev`.
     next_validator_set: Option<ValidatorSet>,

-    /// The hash of the highest committed block at the point in time in which the PVS, CVS, and NVS were
+    /// Hash of the highest committed block at the point in time in which the PVS, CVS, and NVS were
     /// queried.
     block_hash: CryptoHash,
 }